pinkpong111/Resolution-Based-Information-Theory/RBIT.md

 Higher ρ → more precise classification → more accurate mediation and placement.

+**v3.3 interpretation lock.** This scalar is an outcome proxy, not the terrain-generated resolution object itself.
+A high value can coexist with low directional diversity if the evaluation set samples only one bright direction; it can also miss low luminance on rare but contract-critical directions.
+Structural claims therefore require the directional reach profile, coexistence tests, and matched terrain interventions in addition to this scalar.

 The above instantiation uses contamination classification as a concrete and auditable discrimination task.
 More generally, ρ can be defined for any layer-specific discrimination task with Type I/II errors, provided the task is held fixed across comparisons.
 For cross-layer comparison, the discrimination task should be protocol-stable (same labels, same decision boundary, same evaluation distribution), so that changes in rho reflect capacity differences rather than task redefinition.

 *Buffer thickness as resolution proxy.* For opposing vector pair (A, B), define d(x,A) as the **attractor pull strength** of input x toward direction A. Buffer thickness is the proportion of inputs that fall in the non-directional zone where neither attractor dominates: